thehappycheese/pied-piper/readme.md

   second low-volume humming sound once every 120 seconds to keep the speaker awake.
 - The one downside to this setup is that if the pi is power-cycled, the bluetooth speaker may not attempt to reconnect.
-To complete the connection, the bluetooth speaker also had to be power-cycled.
+See further below instructions for ` bluetooth/make_auto_connect.py` which is designed to help with this issue.

+#### 2.1.1.
+Detailed Bluetooth Setup
 To get Bluetooth set up, we will install pulse audio and the bluetooth module:

 ```bash